magicsandbox-ai/magicsandbox/apps/Docs/assistants.md

 todo reload

+todo expectations on magic. what context assistant is expected to have vs. what app provides

 ## Handling Sandbox Requests

 When the App Sandbox calls a Sandbox function like requestFetch, it uses postMessage to send a message to its parent, the Assistant Sandbox, that looks like this: